Essential Smart Growth Fixes for Communities

 Essential Smart Growth Fixes for Urban and Suburban Zoning Codes

 To respond to this need, EPA convened a panel of national smart growth code experts to identify local zoning code topics that are essential to creating the building blocks of smart growth.
-Essential Smart Growth Fixes for Urban and Suburban Zoning Codes (PDF) (47 pp, 4.6MB, About PDF), presents the panel's work.
+Essential Smart Growth Fixes for Urban and Suburban Zoning Codes (2009) presents the panel's work.
 It is intended to spark a conversation about the tools and information local governments need to revise their land development regulations.

-This document does not include model language, and it is not intended to provide model codes or ordinances (click here for specific Examples of Codes That Support Smart Growth Development).
+This document does not include model language, and it is not intended to provide model codes or ordinances.
+(Specific examples of codes that support smart growth development can be found on our Codes That Support Smart Growth Development page.)
 This tool can help communities evaluate existing codes and ordinances and apply the information to create more environmentally, economically, and socially sustainable communities.

 Essential Smart Growth Fixes for Rural Planning, Zoning, and Development Codes